tuvus/iowa-systems/README.md

 ---
 Earth Size:

-As the size of the Earth increaces, the simulation speed will generally increace.
-If you set the size of the Earth to the lowest, animals will interact with eachoter more often and will slow the simulation down.
+The size of the Earth does not greatly affect the preformance of the simulaiton.

 The recommended earth size is 2000.